efoster9/interactive-web/unit-4-intro-to-apis/U4LA1.1/U4LA1.1.md

 **Formative:**

-- **Mini Lesson Activities Code** can be collected and assessed as needed
+- **"Mini Lesson Activity"s Code** can be collected and assessed as needed

 - **Wrap Up** reflection questions and shares can serve as formative assessments.